Minuscule representations and Panyushev conjectures: Introduction

 In \cite{P}, Panyushev raised several beautiful conjectures concerning the $\mathcal{M}$-polynomial, $\mathcal{N}$-polynomial and the reverse operator in $\Delta(1)$.
-Before stating his conjectures, let us recall necessary notation.
-When the $\bbZ$-grading \eqref{grading} is $1$-standard, $\Delta(1)$ has the form
+Before stating them, let us prepare a bit more notation.

-Here $\alpha_i$ is a simple root, and $[\alpha: \alpha_i]$ is the coefficient of $\alpha_i$ in $\alpha$.
-We refer the reader to a paper of Ringel \cite{R} for vivid pictures of the Hasse diagrams for the posets $\Delta^+$, from which one can figure out those of $[\alpha_i]$ readily, see Section 4.

 Recall that a subset $I$ of a finite poset $(P, \leq)$ is a \emph{lower} (resp., \emph{upper}) \emph{ideal} if $x\leq y$ in $P$ and $y\in I$ (resp. $x\in I$) implies that $x\in I$ (resp. $y\in I$).
 Let $J(P)$ be the lower ideals of $P$, partially ordered by inclusion.
 A subset $A$ of $P$ is an \emph{antichain} if its elements are mutually incomparable.
 Note that the following maps give bijections between lower ideals, upper ideals and antichains of $P$:

 Denote by $\mathcal{M}_{P}(t)$ the generating function of lower ideals of $P$.
 That is, $\mathcal{M}_{P}(t):=\sum_{I} t^{|I|}$, where $I$ runs over the lower ideals of $P$.
 Denote by $\mathcal{N}_{P}(t)$ the generating function of antichains of $P$.
 That is, $\mathcal{N}_{P}(t):=\sum_{A} t^{|A|}$, where $A$ runs over the antichains of $P$.